-Rising healthcare costs have helped spark expansion in consumer-directed healthcare (CDH).
-In response, many people are more actively managing their healthcare expenses with the help of CDH resources such as Flexible Spending Accounts (FSA) and Limited Purpose Flexible Spending Accounts (LPFSA).
+Rising healthcare costs have people more actively managing their healthcare expenses.
+Many are doing so with the help of consumer-directed healthcare (CDH) resources like Flexible Spending Accounts (FSA) and Limited Purpose Flexible Spending Accounts (LPFSA).
+To increase employee utilization of these accounts, it’s important to provide education on FSA and LPFSA basics regularly throughout the year.

 Below is a list of everyday healthcare expenses and their eligibility status for full FSA accounts.